boomiin/calculator/README.md

 # First Calculator

-This is a calculator just for addition, substraction, multplication and division
+This is a calculator just for basic operations (addition, substraction, multplication and division)